 FFO performance relative to the peer group set forth above (see "Market Reference Data" for a complete description of the peer group) is considered important because a company's ability to grow FFO from year to year is one indicator of the multiple that will be assigned to our company when an equity analyst values our company's securities.
 The target performance level for this metric was equal to the median of the peer group.
-Additionally, the calculation of the award associated with this particular metric is capped at target if Piedmont's FFO growth is negative.
-Brookfield Properties was excluded from the comparison for this metric as they have adopted International Financial Reporting Standards and their FFO calculation is not comparable to Piedmont or the other members of the peer group.
+See the definition of FFO and the reconciliation of Net income attributable to Piedmont to FFO on pages 35 and 36 of our Annual Report on Form 10-K for the year ended December 31, 2013.
+The target performance level for this metric is the median of the peer group and payout is capped at target if Piedmont's Net Operating Income is negative.